Nesting statistics in the O(n) loop model on random planar maps: First combinatorial results on planar maps

 The nesting tree is closely related to the gasket decomposition introduced in \cite{BBG12a,BBG12b}.
 Consider the canonical ensemble of disks in the $O(n)$ model such that vertices receive a Boltzmann weight $u$, and the probability law it induces on the tree $T$'.
 The probability that a vertex $v$ with perimeter $\ell$ has $m$ children with perimeters $\{\ell_1,\ldots,\ell_m\}$ is:

-We see that $T'$ forms a Galton-Watson tree with infinitely many types.
-It would be interesting to study the convergence of this random tree.
-As the theory of Galton-Watson processes with infinitely many types is much less developed than the well understood case of finitely many types, this article will not explore this question.
+We see that $T'$ forms a Galton--Watson tree with infinitely many types.
+For the rigid $O(n)$ model on planar quadrangulation of a disk \cite{BBG12a}, the situation is a bit simpler as the inner and outer perimeters of the annuli carrying the loops coincide.
+We therefore obtain a random tree with one integer label for each vertex, whose convergence at criticality was studied in \cite{CCMtree} (see Section~\ref{S2coment}).

-If one decides to consider a map $M$ with a given finite set of marked elements -- \textit{e.g.}, boundary faces or marked points --, one can define the \emph{reduced nesting tree} $(T'_{{\rm red}},\mathbf{p})$ by: \begin{itemize} \item[$(i)$] For each mark in $M$, belonging to a connected component $c_i$, putting a mark on the corresponding vertex of $\Gamma_0$ ; \item[$(ii)$] erasing all vertices in $\Gamma_0$ which correspond to connected components which, in the complement of all loops and of the marked elements in $M$, are homeomorphic to disks ; \item[$(iii)$] replacing any maximal simple path of the form $v_0 - v_1 - \cdots - v_{p}$ with $p\geq 2$ where $(v_i)_{i = 1}^{p}$ represent connected components homeomorphic to cylinders, by a single edge
+If one decides to consider a map $M$ with a given finite set of marked elements --- \textit{e.g.}, boundary faces or marked points ---, one can define the \emph{reduced nesting tree} $(T_{{\rm red}},\mathbf{p})$ by: \begin{itemize} \item[$(i)$] For each mark in $M$, belonging to a connected component $c_i$, putting a mark on the corresponding vertex of $T$ ; \item[$(ii)$] erasing all vertices in $T$ which correspond to connected components which, in the complement of all loops and of the marked elements in $M$, are homeomorphic to disks ; this step should be iterated until all such vertices have disappeared ; \item[$(iii)$] replacing any maximal simple path of the form $v_0 - v_1 - \cdots - v_{p}$ with $p\geq 2$ where $(v_i)_{i = 1}^{p}$ represent connected components homeomorphic to cylinders, by a single edge

 carrying a length $p$.
 By convention, edges which are not obtained in this way carry a length $p = 1$. \end{itemize} The outcome is a tree, in which vertices may carry the marks that belonged to the corresponding connected components, and whose edges carry positive integers $\mathbf{p}$.
-By construction, given a finite set of marked elements, one can only obtain finitely many inequivalent $T'_{{\rm red}}$.
+By construction, given a finite set of marked elements, one can only obtain finitely many inequivalent $T_{{\rm red}}$.